 - View course My Media videos.

 If you’re looking for next semester’s Canvas courses, scheduled classes will be automatically created in Canvas 50 days before the official class start date.

 Step 1: Update Course Participation Settings

-This step will “conclude” your Canvas courses at the correct time and makes Canvas easier to navigate for students.
-This blog post explains how to set dates for course participation: Canvas Course Participation Settings.
+However, if you're using the "Course" Participation option and configured a course Start date, please set an End date as well.
+This step will “conclude” your Canvas courses at the correct time and make Canvas easier to navigate for students.
+This page explains how to set an End date for course participation: How to Configure Course Participation Settings.

 Step 2: Verify and Finalize Grades

 If you’re using graded assignnments in Canvas, review your gradebook to make sure all grades are assigned, calculated correctly, and align with the UW-Superior grading scheme: